BuildForSDG/uplift-backend/README.md

 This is a simple JavaScript starter repo template for setting up your project.
 The setup contains

 -  Jest: For runnung tests.
-We strongly recommend that JavaScript projects use Jest
+We strongly recommend that JavaScript projects use Jest.

 -  Eslint & Prettier: For formatting code to match ESlint AirBnB coding standard.
 You might need to install the ESlint and Prettier plugins for your code editor to make the most of these utilities

 ## Why